elunna/nerfhack-changelog/README.md

 * Crowning only provides a 50% increase in resistances.
 * Intrinsic see invisible is no longer granted via crowning
 * Intrinsic telepathy is no longer granted via crowning
-* Crowning gifts are only granted when crowned, not for offering gifts.
+* Crowning gifts are only granted when crowned.
 * Your god will not crown you until you have completed the quest.
 * Crowning makes it impossible to change alignment ever again.